Jane Byrne Interchange: Reconstruction project

 In August 2012, the Illinois Department of Transportation (IDOT) began the planning and design phases for the potential rehabilitation of this interchange.
-It has established a project web site, which is being used to schedule public meetings.
+It established a project web site, which was used to schedule public meetings.

 On April 3, 2013, the Chicago Tribune featured a front-page article on the estimated $420 million project, which was slated to take four years.
 The project began in late 2013.
-The interchange, as well as a series of overpasses surrounding it, would receive a complete overhaul, including the addition of a flyover ramp from northbound I-90/I-94 to westbound I-290.
+The interchange, as well as a series of overpasses surrounding it, would receive a complete overhaul, including the addition of a flyover ramp from the northbound Dan Ryan (westbound I-90/I-94) to westbound I-290.
 It also sought to move the Taylor Street exit (from eastbound I-90/I-94 traffic) north.

 The northwest flyover of the Jane Byrne Interchange opened on December 4, 2016, after which the old ramp was closed and demolished.
 Several more ramps, as well as the expressways themselves, were rebuilt during the course of the project.
 One ramp that connects from northbound Dan Ryan to eastbound Ida B. Wells was closed from the spring of 2014 to September 7, 2019.
 On the same day, the second lane of the flyover ramp, as well as the Morgan Street off-ramp, opened.

 Delays and increasing costs led to a final completion date of December 16, 2022, at which time all lanes and ramps were opened to motorists.
 The estimated final cost of the reconstruction was $804.6 million.
 IDOT stated they expected a 50% reduction in traffic delays as a result of the project's conclusion.